weizhi-lin/Deviation_Aware_Landmark_Selection/README.md

-# Deviation_Aware_Landmark_Selection
+# Codes for the paper "Automated Deviation-Aware Landmark Selection for Freeform Product Accuracy Qualification in 3D Printing"

-Codes for "Automated Deviation-Aware Landmark Selection for Freeform Product Accuracy Qualification in 3D Printing" in IISE Transactions
+This repository provides a MATLAB implementation of the paper.

 Including:
 1. "Toolbox" folder contains all the codes needed for basic mesh processing.